BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 We also notice echoes of Norbert Wiener's theories of *cybernetics*.
 Simultaneously, we observe criticisms of hierarchy reminiscent of Margaret Mead and Erich Fromm, who vehemently resisted fascism and racism.
 They openly advocated for a sexually diverse world.
-The tech landscape continues to derive influences from an array of contradictory concepts such as elitism, humanism, cybernetics, transhumanism, posthumanism, accelerationism, egalitarianism, eugenics, longtermism (a relatively recent and disconcerting trend), and, naturally, economic, cultural, and spiritual individualism.
+The tech landscape continues to derive influences from an array of contradictory concepts such as elitism, humanism, cybernetics, transhumanism, posthumanism, accelerationism, egalitarianism, eugenics, longtermism, and, naturally, economic, cultural, and spiritual individualism.
 Technological "progress" is perceived as inevitable, and "objective reality" is often mistaken for that which is measurable or observable.
 As a result, *death* is discriminated against, as it holds no value in a consumerist society composed of individuals.